-According to Dotcom Distribution, 39% of consumers would share an image on social media if it came in “gift-like” packaging.
-Add in the thrill of the holidays and an eco-friendly holiday design, and you have a winning strategy for free online promotion.
+Plus, consumers engage more with a brand’s content when they use user-generated content.
+Add the thrill of the holidays and an eco-friendly holiday design to your packaging and you’ll have a winning strategy for free online promotion.

 5 Tips for Your Holiday Packaging Design

-Now that we’ve established what a difference memorable packaging can have on your customer experience, here are a few tips for thinking both inside and outside the box.
+Now that we’ve established what a difference memorable packaging can have on your customer experience, here are a few design tips that will have you thinking both inside and outside the box.

 1. Keep it on brand.

-According to Deloitte, 75% of consumers are willing to purchase from new brands over the holidays.
-To turn them into a repeat customer, you will need to build brand recognition that lasts beyond the holiday period.
+Many consumers are open to shopping with new brands during the holidays, but to turn them into a repeat customer, you will need to build brand recognition that lasts beyond the holiday period.